bnyce/apl/sites/all/libraries/facebook-php-sdk/readme.md

 commitment to quality, but also with the hopes that you will contribute back to help keep it stable.
 The easiest way to do so is to file bugs and include a test case.

-The tests can be executed by using this command from the base directory:

-    phpunit --stderr --bootstrap tests/bootstrap.php tests/tests.php